dWALIDb/floating-point-unit-with-VHDL/README.md

 this means that we need to test values for normalization each clock cycle.
 For-loops are quite special in VHDL especially with std_logic signals, these signals update after the loop ends which may lead to unsynthesisable code, hence each unit has its control unit that takes care of the normalization process.
+The generics provide means to use the unit for 64-bit floeating point representation or even a custom made one. you just need to give it the operand , mantissa and exponent lengths.
+If the fields do not add up to the operand's width then the program will throw an error.
 This module operates on upto **127Mhz** on altera's quartusII 13 software(CycloneII with balenced settings), and consumes **1229 logic elements** and **356 registers**.
 # The supported operations:
 OP CODE | OPERATION